 You will need to record the mnemonic seed phrase rather than the private key, as the seed phrase is used as an environment variable.

 If you are developing on the KIMA testnet, you can acquire test KIMA tokens from our faucet site.
+For mainnet, there is a list of exhanges where you can buy KIMA tokens here.

 Follow the instructions here if you have not used a faucet before.